 What exhibits do you have?

 See the exhibits page for more information.
 Our Visitors Center on the ground level features an exhibit about Abraham Lincoln and Route 66.
-On the first floor we have 4 permanent galleries: Making a Home, Farming in the Great Corn Belt, Abraham Lincoln in McLean County and Working for a Living.
-Our 5th permanent exhibit opens November 2019.
-Throughout the building there are informational panels about the building history and architecture.
-The third floor includes a hands-on Pioneer Discovery Room and an exhibit titled Pedal Power!, an impressive display of 53 pedal cars.
+On the first floor we have 4 permanent galleries: Making a Home, Farming in the Great Corn Belt, Abraham Lincoln in McLean County, Working for a Living, and A Community in Conflict.
+Throughout the building there are informational panels about the building history and architecture, and display cases that change regularly.
+The third floor includes a hands-on Pioneer Discovery Room and rotating exhibits.

 How long does it take to see everything?